spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 we're setting the fonts for use throughout the app, `injectGlobal` [should be used once] in an app to set global styles like this.

-Onwards, let us now focus on getting the basic app styles into the `App.js` component.
+Onwards!
+Let us now focus on getting the basic app styles into the `App.js` component.
 We can now start using the `ThemeProvider` in `App.js`.
 To do this, for now, to get some visual feedback we're going to apply one of the themes from the `themes` object in